USPD Architecture

 - Calculates the

-by comparing the current stETH balance (affected by rebasing) to its initial stETH balance. yieldFactor = (current_stETH_balance * FACTOR_PRECISION) / initial_stETH_balance
+yieldFactorby comparing the current stETH balance (affected by rebasing) to its initial stETH balance. yieldFactor = (current_stETH_balance * FACTOR_PRECISION) / initial_stETH_balance.- Used by

 -